 Reports of all incidents will be forwarded to Academic and Student Affairs (for apparent policy violations by students) or the department head (for employees), and to the Information Technology Department.

 7.3.
 First and minor incident

 If a person appears to have violated this policy, and (I) the violation is deemed minor by the Information Technology Department, and (2) the person has not been implicated in prior incidents, then the incident may be dealt with at the Information Technology Department or other department level.
 The alleged offender will be furnished a copy of the College Computer and Network Usage Policy (this document) and will sign a form agreeing to conform to the policy.

 7.4.
 Subsequent and/or major violations

-Reports of subsequent or major violations will be forwarded to Student Affairs (for students) or the department head (for employees) for the determination of sanctions to be imposed.
-Departments should consult the Office of Vice President for Fiscal Affairs/Personnel Office regarding appropriate action.
+Reports of subsequent or major violations will be forwarded to Academic and Student Affairs (for students) or the department head (for employees) for the determination of sanctions to be imposed.
+Departments should consult the Office of Vice President for Business Affairs/Human Resources Office regarding appropriate action.

 7.5.
 Range of disciplinary sanctions

 Persons in violation of this policy are subject to the full range of sanctions, including the loss of computer or network access privileges, disciplinary action, dismissal from the College, and legal action.
 Some violations may constitute criminal offenses, as outlined in the Georgia Computer Systems Protection Act and other local, state, and federal laws; the College will carry out its responsibility to report such violations to the appropriate authorities.